 Cheap hotel in Amsterdam

-Finding a cheap hotel in Amsterdam is a difficult task.
+Finding a cheap hotel in Amsterdam is a difficult task, and you probably wonder where to stay in Amsterdam?
 If you are looking to spend under €90,- per room per night be prepared having to do some concessions.
 The hotel will probably be situated a outside the center and will have a one to three star rating and your options will be limited.
 When you have a bit more to spend you might consider paying around €120,- per night as you will have more options and better hotels to choose from.